Domenico Toscano

-Domenico Toscano (born 4 August 1971) is an Italian football coach and former midfielder, currently in charge as head coach of club Catania.
+Domenico Toscano (born 4 August 1971) is an Italian football coach and former midfielder.

 Playing career

 A youth product of hometown club Reggina, Toscano made his professional debut in 1989 with then-Serie C2 club Adelaide Nicastro.
 This was followed by another loan to fellow Serie C2 club Treviso, where he scored his first three goals as a professional in 19 appearances.

 The following season, Toscano made his first three appearances for Reggina in Serie C1.
 Still, in November 1991, he moved down the category again on loan to Catanzaro, where he could play more regularly.
 The following year, he returned to Serie C1 and played 20 matches at Potenza.

 In 1993, he returned to Reggio Calabria, in Serie C1, where he remained for four consecutive seasons.
 He obtained promotion to Serie B in 1994–95, finally making his debut in the Italian second division.

 In 1997, Cosenza signed Toscano, with whom he earned his second promotion to Serie B. Toscano stayed with Cosenza for the following season, escaping relegation with the Rossoblu.

 In October 1999, he moved back to Serie C1, joining Lucchese.
 He successively played two seasons with Rome-based Serie C1 club Lodigiani, before moving down the divisions with Nocerina of Serie C2, and then Rende, with whom he won a Serie D title and a consequent promotion to Serie C2 with the club before retiring in 2005.